• Home

 Whatever happens, God expects us to face the event with dignity, trusting in Him.
 After all, the grace God gives is proportionate to the need of the day.
 Of this, we can be assured.

-If you think this post can help somebody you can share it with one of the options presented bellow.
+If you think this post can help somebody, you can share it with one of the options presented below.

 Share this: